FAIMS/burial-mounds-web/README.md

 ### Installing Jekyll
 Please refer to [Jekyll offical documentation](https://jekyllrb.com/docs/installation/) for instructions to install Jekyll on your system.

-If you are using a Windows system, please refer to page regarding Jekyll on Windows https://jekyllrb.com/docs/installation/.
+If you are using a Windows system, please refer to the page regarding installing [Jekyll on Windows](https://jekyllrb.com/docs/installation/windows/).

 ## Running Jekyll locally
 Assuming jekyll is installed, to see your website locally, open up the terminal at the root of the folder of the project.
 Type in the following command then press enter

 `bundle exec jekyll serve --config _config.yml,_config_dev.yml`

+Another option is to run the shell script _local_jekyll_build.sh_ located at the root path of this project.

 ## Configuration
 The \__config.yml_ file contains configuration options for the website.
 For basic configuration, do the following steps.

 1. Open the \__config.yml_ file and work through it.
-The main key:value pair for basic customisation is _title_, _slogan_, _descripton_, _credits_, _author_, _url_, _baseurl_.
+The main front matter variables for basic customisation is _title_, _slogan_, _descripton_, _credits_, _author_, _url_, _baseurl_.
 More details can be found on https://help.github.com/articles/configuring-jekyll/ and https://jekyllrb.com/docs/configuration/.
 	* *NOTE*: If you are running jekyll locally to see your changes, please stop the server then run it again to see changes made in your _\_config.yml_ file
 	* If the user wish to add more custom data that can be accessed throughout the site via the Liquid templating system, then rather adding it directly into \__config.yml_ file, users are recommended to add it into the _additional\_config.yml_ file which is located in the \__data directory.
 	* For example the variable _google-map-marker_ can be accessed via `site.data.additional_config.google-map-marker`.